mikecroucher/awesome-MATLAB/README.md

 *High quality free toolboxes*

 * [Chebfun](http://www.chebfun.org/) - Chebfun is an open-source package for computing with functions to about 15-digit accuracy.
 * [IFISS](http://www.maths.manchester.ac.uk/~djs/ifiss/) - IFISS is a graphical package for the interactive numerical study of incompressible flow problems which can be run under Matlab or Octave.
-I

 ## Interfacing with other languages